longr/cwl-virtual-tutorial/docs/request_membership.rst

       The CloudPortal Team.

-2. Ignore instructions in the email and instead log in to the BioExcel Portal again.
-This time, when you visit the Profile page (your name → Profile) you should see this in Configurations:
+2. Ignore instructions in the email and instead log in to the BioExcel Portal again, `https://bioexcel.ebi.ac.uk/ <https://bioexcel.ebi.ac.uk/>`_

+2. Go to the profile page by clicking on  your **user name** in the upper right corner and choose Profile from the drop-down menu.

    .. image:: images/image3.png
       :width: 600